rtomas/openColors/README.md

 2. The UI with next.js & useink library
 3. Using it with a wallet and some ROCs

+#disclaimer: This contract is for educational/art purposes only.
+It is not audited.
+Gas may not be optimized.

 ## Usage

 test: